umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Getting-Started/index-v8.md

 ## Installing an Empty Umbraco

-This guide doesn’t cover the installation of Umbraco – follow the instructions in https://our.umbraco.com/documentation/Installation.
+This guide doesn’t cover the installation of Umbraco – follow the instructions in the [Installation article](https://our.umbraco.com/documentation/Installation).

 ## Checking you have an Empty Umbraco Install